ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * If the AS receives any other error response, the AS replies to C with an access token response, consistent with the issue of the access token T_NEW.
 The access token response includes the "access_token" parameter specifying the access token T_NEW and the "token_upload" parameter encoding the value 1 (see {{sec-token_upload-resp}}).

-The AS MUST ignore the error code "missing_old_token", if the POST request did not convey the "updated_rights" parameter encoding the CBOR simple value true (0xf5).
+The AS MUST ignore the error code "missing_old_token", if the POST request did not convey the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5).

 #### New Token Series Created on the Fly # {#sec-new-series-on-the-fly}

 As defined in {{sec-updated_rights-rs}}, the RS replies to the AS with an error response that includes the error code "missing_old_token", if the RS cannot find the old access token T_OLD to supersede with the access token T_NEW that the AS uploaded to the authz-info endpoint.

-In such case, the RS does not have anymore the secure communication association that was previously shared with C and associated with T_OLD.
+Profiles of ACE typically prescribe that, in such case, the RS does not have anymore the secure communication association that was previously shared with C and bound to T_OLD.

-If the AS simply completes the issue of T_NEW and provides it to C, this would result in C sending a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
+Therefore, if the AS simply completes the issue of T_NEW and provides it to C, this would result in C sending a protected POST request including T_NEW to the authz-info endpoint at the RS, according to the original workflow.
 However, since the RS does not store T_OLD and does not have the corresponding secure communication association used by C to protect the POST request, the RS would reply to C with an unprotected error response.
 After that, C would finally send a new access token request to the token endpoint at the AS, asking for a new access token of a new token series.

 Instead, under the specific circumstance in question, the procedure defined below avoids that C and the RS perform such an inefficient and unsuccessful exchange.
 In the interest of performing this procedure, an AS that supports the SDC workflow MUST store the access token request that results in issuing the first access token of a token series, until the token series ends.